Explore Fort Augustus

 Frequently asked questions

-The Caledonian Canal locks (a spectacular flight of five locks lifting boats from Loch Ness), Loch Ness itself, Invergarry Castle ruins, and a small Highland village at the heart of the Great Glen Roam surfaces the hidden gems that make Fort Augustus worth exploring.
+Fort Augustus is a place in Highland known for the Caledonian Canal locks (a spectacular flight of five locks lifting boats from Loch Ness), Loch Ness itself, Invergarry Castle ruins, and a small Highland village at the heart of the Great Glen.
+Fort Augustus was built as a military garrison after the 1715 Jacobite rising.
+The population is around 600.

-Yes — Roam is live in Fort Augustus and across Highland.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Fort Augustus and across Highland.
+It is available on iOS and Android.